Immunisation program

 To report an AEFI on line or to access a hard copy, fill in these forms:

-Rabies/Lyssavirus post-exposure prophylaxis form
+Rabies/lyssavirus post-exposure prophylaxis form

 Use this form for all cases requiring rabies/lyssavirus post-exposure prophylaxis.